How to grow 7 different fruit trees from leftover pits and seeds

 - Keep the soil moist by watering frequently.

-Planting a plum tree from your pit may also produce a very different fruit than your original plum, for better or worse.
+Planting a plum tree from your stone may also produce a very different fruit than your original plum, for better or worse.
 But they're fairly easy to grow and should produce around 60cm of growth every season.

 - Collect and wash a few plum pits, then place them on a windowsill for a few days to let them dry out.
 This shrinks the seeds and makes them easier to extract.
 Afterwards, use a nutcracker to break the pits and extract the seeds inside (being careful not to damage them).

-- Place your seeds in a glass of water.
+- Place your plum seeds in a glass of water.
 If they sink, you can germinate them, but if they float, they won't grow.
 Leave viable seeds in the glass overnight.

 - Remove the seeds and place them in a jar filled with moist compost, then seal it.
 Refrigerate the jar for 6-8 weeks, or until roots start to appear.

-- Plant the seeds about 5 cm deep into well-draining soil.
+- Plant the plum seeds about 5 cm deep into well-draining soil.
 If you're planting in pots, make sure you only place one seed into each pot.

 - The plants should be grown in a cool, bright area, and kept moist but not over-watered.